carloscfgos1980/funCuba-fullsatack-app/README.md

 # 4/12/2024.
 Chango day!

-I edited the Modal for the Airbnb.
+-I edited the Modal for the Airbnb.
 It looks much better now.
 I also edited the modal for the tips, it is wider now.
 I edited the data for the description of "Las Hermanas" airbnb

+# 6/01/2025

+- Add a new Airbnb to Trinidad
+- Edited Linkedin url